 But what does this all mean for the hiring process?
 Beyond flexibility, self-paced interviewing allows recruiters to eliminate scheduling from their workload entirely.
 This empowers smaller hiring teams to compete with large organizations, build large candidate pools, and screen hundreds of candidates without becoming overwhelmed.

 Why should your hiring team adopt the asynchronous interview approach?
-Well, there are numerous benefits of self-guided interviews that fundamentally improve hiring no matter your company size or industry.
+Well, there are numerous benefits of virtual interviews that fundamentally improve hiring no matter your company size or industry.
 Let’s take a look at a few.

 First of all, adopting the on-demand interview helps you fix a slow time-to-hire.
 Time-to-hire refers to the period between when a candidate applies to a position and when they’re hired.
 As such, it's fundamentally tied to candidate experience.